 The Federal Government has complete control over the States.
 The States must comply with all laws passed by the US Congress.

 The States must comply with laws passed by the US Congress only if the laws do not violate the United States Constitution.
 If the laws are unconstitutional the States are free to disregard them.
 If the States believe the laws are unconstitutional they do not have to wait for the Supreme Court to declare them unconstitutional.
 The Constitution does not grant the Federal Government the authority to regulate the lives of the citizens living inside of the States or the land inside the borders of the States therefore these laws are unconstitutional.

 When the States ratified the Constitution they did not surrender all of their sovereignty to the Federal Government.
 The States only transferred small portions of their sovereignty to the Federal Government.
 These portions of sovereignty, or powers, they transferred are clearly spelled out in the Constitution and mainly have to do with the defense of the nation as a whole, relations with the foreign nations, and relations between the individual States.
 All other powers remained with the States.
 They retained all powers necessary to regulate the lives of the citizens living in the States and the land inside the borders of the States.
 This is called federalism and is one of the fundamental concepts enshrined in the Constitution.

 If the States had surrendered all of their sovereignty to the federal government then all of the power would be concentrated with the federal government.
 Our founding fathers greatly feared the concentration of power in Washington DC.
 They included in the Constitution many protections to prevent that from happening.
-During the ratification of the Constitution it became clear that many believed these protections were not strong enough so the tenth amendment was added to the constitution
+During the ratification of the Constitution it became clear that many believed these protections were not strong enough so the Tenth Amendment was added to the constitution

 The framers of the Constitution never intended the Supreme Court be the final arbitrator of what is Constitutional and not.
-The Supreme Court plays an important role in this process but this duty is shared with the other two branches of the federal government, the States, and ultimately with the American people
+The Supreme Court plays an important role in this process but this duty is shared with the other two branches of the federal government, the States, and ultimately with the American people.

 Article 1 Section 8 of the Constitution lists the powers of Congress